-VR is an exciting way to experience a whole host of different games, let’s run through some of the best VR games from various genres.
+VR is an exciting way to experience a whole host of different games, and we’ve compiled a list of the very best VR games that everyone should try to understand what makes modern virtual reality such an exciting format for gaming.

-In order to be as inclusive as possible, we’ll stick to games that are available across multiple platforms so whether you have a Quest or PSVR you will find some great recommendations here.
+In order to be as inclusive as possible, we’ll stick to games that are available across multiple platforms so that whether you have a Quest, PSVR, HTC Vive, or Valve Index, you’ll find some great recommendations here.

-Something that VR platforms are not short of is rhythm games, the immersion of gaming inside a headset allows for the player to get lost in the music, and having motion tracking of your hands allows plenty of ways to interact with items on the screen in time to the music.
+Something that VR platforms are not short of is rhythm games, and Beat Saber is a great example of why that’s the case.
+The immersion of gaming inside a headset allows for the player to get lost in the music, and having motion tracking of your hands allows plenty of ways to interact with items on the screen in time to the music.

 If you only buy one music game for your VR it has to be the mighty Beat Saber.
 The premise is simple, colored blocks move towards and you slash with sabers made of light in time to the music(sorry but Disney won’t let us call them you know what.)
 The more you hit the more you score, think of it as Jedi Guitar Hero.